ebits21/insync-distrobox/README.md

 rpm-ostree install distrobox
 ```
 * Restart required after installing `distrobox` and prior to running the script.
+* Universal Blue variants Bluefin, Aurora, and Bazzite should already have distrobox installed.

 ## Fedora Workstation
 ```